dk14/doomsday-website/mini-faq.md

     - yes.
 Publicly on BitcoinTalk, merit and VOD (highly respected member) personally vouching for the project
   - is this doomsday project endorsed by scientific communities and open-source?
     - yes, Charles Hoskinson, american billionaire philanthropist, known supporter of open-source and head of the Cardano foundation - personally vouched for the project
     - yes, Simon Thompson, known Computer Science researcher from Kent, UK (theorem provers for security, and functional programming, lambda) and founding director of the MARLOWE LANGUAGE CIC research company, expressed his high approval.
-He noted, he'd prefer "Entropy Explorer" name for the project.
+He noted, that as an educator, he'd prefer "Entropy Explorer" name for the project.
   - any endorsements from millitary?
     - Idan Zalzberg from Israeli Defense Forces (and CTO of Thai Agoda.com) expressed his high approval of the project.
 Mossad expressed its quiet approval.
     - Ukrainian Armed Forces were impressed with Doomsday theme of project-embedded bonus game and the plots to bring awareness about war, human rights and freedoms and ecological situation.
 American army representatives were impressed with Stargate-related plotlines.